Nabib Newaj Jibon: Abahani Limited Dhaka

 On 1 January 2017, Jibon got his big move to Dhaka giants Abahani Limited Dhaka, under coach György Kottán.
 He won the league title during his second year at the club.
 His first two seasons at the club, Jibon managed to get limited game time, with foreign strikers occupying the forward line.
 However, after the appointment of Mário Lemos, during the 2018–19 season, Jibon was converted into a false nine, behind striking duo- Sunday Chizoba and Kervens Belfort.
 He thrived while playing in the new position, scoring 16 goals and attaining 6 assists during the league season.
 His best performance that season came against Rahmatganj MFS, when he managed to score a hat-trick.
 The 2019 AFC Cup saw Abahani become the first Bangladeshi club to reach the knockouts of the competition.
 Jibon scored twice during the group stages, and his goal against Minerva Punjab also earned him AFC recognition.
 During the knockout match against North Korean side April 25 SC, Jibon also found the net as Abahani won the game 4–3.

 International career

 On 13 October 2015, Jibon made his senior debut against Kyrgyzstan during the 2018 FIFA World Cup qualifiers.
 On 8 January 2018, he scored his first international goal against Sri Lanka during the 2016 Bangabandhu Cup.

 Personal life

 Jibon was born in Shibganj Upazila of Bogra District.
-His grandfather, Aftab Hossain Mondal, was a footballer who played for both Mohun Bagan and Kalighat Milan Sangha FC in the Calcutta Football League during the British regime.
+His grandfather, Aftab Hossain Mondal, was a footballer who played for both Mohun Bagan and Kalighat Milan Sangha in the Calcutta Football League during the British regime.
 His uncle Shahinur Kabir Shimul represented the Bangladesh national football team during the 1986 Asian Games.
 In 2021, Jibon was stranded in India after undergoing surgery on his right knee during the COVID-19 pandemic.
 He was able to return to Bangladesh with the help of India national football team player Pritam Kotal and his wife, Sonel Paul.